Indonesian volcano belches huge tower of smoke and ash - Borneo Post Online

-JAKARTA: Indonesia’s Mount Ili Lewotolok erupted yesterday, belching a column of smoke and ash four kilometres into the sky, triggering a flight warning and the closure of the local airport.
+JAKARTA: Indonesia’s Mount Ili Lewotolok erupted Sunday, belching a column of smoke and ash four kilometres (2.5 miles) into the sky, triggering a flight warning and the closure of the local airport.

 There were no reports of injuries or damage from the eruption in a remote part of the Southeast Asian archipelago.